microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 1. If you are connecting from an Azure Virtual Machine, you can skip this step.
 If are you connection from a client computer not inside Azure, you can create a server-level firewall rule as documented at https://learn.microsoft.com/en-us/azure/azure-sql/database/secure-database-tutorial?view=azuresql#create-firewall-rules.
 1. Connect on your client computer using SSMS with the Server Name as listed in the Azure Portal for the database, SQL admin, and password.
 1. Notice Object Explorer differences
-    1. Right-click on logical server and notice there no options to configure the logical server or see properties.
+    1. Right-click on logical server and notice there are no options to configure the logical server or see properties.
 This is because a Logical Server is not the same as a SQL Server instance.
 It is a logical construct that hosts one or more databases.
     1. Notice only master is listed as a system database.
     1. No other instance features are available in Object Explorer.
 1. Right-click on Logical Server and select New Query.